How to remove a contact lens that’s stuck in your eye

-Having a contact stuck in the eye happens to nearly all contact lens wearers sooner or later.
+Having a contact stuck in your eye happens to nearly all contact lens wearers sooner or later.
 Removing a stuck contact lens is easy once you learn a few tips.

-Usually, the contact stuck in the eye is a soft lens.
+Usually, a contact lens that gets stuck in the eye is a soft lens.
 The first step is to wash your hands thoroughly.
-Then determine the location of the contact lens in your eye.
+Then, determine the location of the contact lens in your eye.

-If the lens remains stuck, repeat this rinsing step several times, blinking frequently after each rinse to help the lens move.
-It may take several rinses and up to 15 minutes for the lens to become rehydrated so it's movable.
+If the lens is still stuck, repeat the rinsing step several times, blinking frequently after each rinse to help the lens move.
+It may take several rinses and up to 10 minutes for the lens to become rehydrated and movable.

 Once the lens moves freely, remove it as you normally would.

 If your eye feels dry or irritated after removing the contact lens, lubricate your eye with sterile saline or artificial tears.